stmilne/icds_docs_v2/docs/roar-restricted/accessing-rr.md

 # Accessing RR

-To request an account on RR, Send an email to icds@psu.edu :
+To request an account on RR, Send an email to <icds@psu.edu>:

- - Indicate that the request is for Roar Restricted
+ - indicate that the request is for Roar Restricted;
- - Include the requestor's access ID.
+ - include the requestor's access ID;
- - Provide the restricted storage owner's name and access ID.
+ - provide the restricted storage owner's name and access ID.

 Note: Non-faculty accounts require approval from a PI sponsor.